Egypt History

 Ramses II Egyptian Empire around 1300 BC; credit Thomas A Lessman

 The last “great” pharaoh from the New Kingdom was Ramesses III, who reigned three decades after the time of Ramesses II (1279–1213 BC).
 Though he won great battles vs. the Sea People, their presence in nearby Canaan may have contributed to new states such as Philistia after the collapse of the Egyptian Empire.
-Ramesses III was also compelled to fight invading Libyans in two major campaigns in Egypt’s Western Delta.
-The heavy cost of these battles slowly exhausted Egypt’s treasury and contributed to the gradual decline of the Egyptian Empire in Asia.

-The severity of these difficulties is stressed by the fact that the first known strike in recorded history occurred during Year 29 of Ramesses III’s reign when the food rations dwindled.
 Something in the air prevented much sunlight from reaching the ground and also arrested global tree growth for almost two full decades until 1140 BC.
 One proposed cause is the Hekla 3 eruption in Iceland.

-Following Ramesses III’s death, three of his sons would assume power as Ramesses IV, Ramesses VI, and Ramesses VIII, respectively.
-However, at this time Egypt was also increasingly beset by a series of droughts, below-normal flooding levels of the Nile, famine, civil unrest, and corruption.
-The power of the last pharaoh, Ramesses XI, grew so weak that in the south the Theban High Priests of Amun became the effective de facto rulers of Upper Egypt, while Smendes controlled Lower Egypt even before Ramesses XI’s death.
+The power of the last pharaoh, Ramesses XI, grew so weak that in the south, the Theban High Priests of Amun became the effective de facto rulers of Upper Egypt, while Smendes controlled Lower Egypt even before Ramesses XI’s death.
 Smendes would eventually found the 21st Dynasty at Tanis.

 Third Intermediate Period

 After the death of Ramesses XI, his successor Smendes ruled from the city of Tanis in the north, while the High Priests of Amun at Thebes ruled Southern Egypt while officially recognizing Smendes as king.
 Since both priests and pharaohs came from the same family, that was no big deal.
 Piankh assumed control of Upper Egypt, ruling from Thebes, with the northern limit of his control ending at Al-Hibah.
-The country was once again split into two parts with the priests in Thebes and the pharaohs at Tanis.
-Their reign seems without other distinction, and they were replaced without any apparent struggle by the Libyan kings of the 22nd Dynasty.

-Shoshenq I, was a Meshwesh Libyan, who served as the commander of the armies and unified the country.
-He put control of the Amun clergy under his own son as the High Priest of Amun.
-There appear to have been many subversive groups, which led to the creation of the 23rd Dynasty running concurrently with the latter 22nd Dynasty around 945 BC.
-Oddly, this brought stability to the country for over a century.
-After the reign of Osorkon II the country had again splintered into two states with Shoshenq III of the 22nd Dynasty controlling Lower Egypt by 818 BC, while Takelot II and his son (the future Osorkon III) ruled Middle and Upper Egypt.
+After the reign of Osorkon II, the country had again splintered into two states with Shoshenq III of the 22nd Dynasty controlling Lower Egypt by 818 BC, while Takelot II and his son (the future Osorkon III) ruled Middle and Upper Egypt.

 After the withdrawal of Egypt from Nubia at the end of the New Kingdom, a native dynasty took control of Nubia.
-Under king Piye, the Nubian founder of the 25th Dynasty, the Nubians pushed north in an effort to crush his Libyans ruling the Nile Delta.
-Piye gained control as far north as Memphis (a suburb of Cairo today).
-His opponent Tefnakhte submitted to him, but he was allowed to remain in power in Lower Egypt and founded the short-lived 24th Dynasty at Sais.
+Under King Piye, the Nubian founder of the 25th Dynasty, the Nubians pushed north to crush his Libyans ruling the Nile Delta.

 The Kushite kingdom to the south took full advantage of this division and political instability and defeated several native-Egyptian rulers such as Peftjauawybast, Osorkon IV of Tanis, and Tefnakht of Sais.
-Piye was succeeded first by his brother, Shabaka, and then by his two sons Shebitku and Taharqa.
-From 760 to 600 BC, five Kushite (Black) Pharaohs ruled all of Egypt from Nubia to the Mediterranean Sea.
-They constructed great buildings up and down the Nile and including pyramids, which they buried their kings under, rather than inside, like earlier pharaohs.
+Piye was succeeded first by his brother, Shabaka, and then by his two sons, Shebitku and Taharqa.

 The power of the 25th Dynasty climaxed under Pharaoh Taharqa.
 The Nile Valley empire revived Egyptian arts and architecture.
 The Nubian pharaohs built or restored temples and monuments throughout the Nile valley, including Memphis, Karnak, Kawa, and Jebel Barkal.
-The Kushites developed their own Meroitic alphabet, which was influenced by Egyptian writing systems.
+The Kushites developed their Meroitic alphabet, which was influenced by Egyptian writing systems.

 Taharqa initially defeated the Assyrians when war broke out in 674 BC.
 Yet, in 671 BC, the Assyrian King Esarhaddon started the Assyrian conquest of Egypt, took Memphis, and Taharqo retreated to the south, while his heir and other family members were taken to Assyria as prisoners.